millerlaboratory/alignment_snake/README.md

-# Snakemake workflow for ONT WGS and Adaptive Sampling Alignment
+# Snakemake workflow for ONT WGS and Adaptive Sampling Alignment: Explicit Conda Branch

+This branch uses the .yaml files in the /env folder to create new conda environments each time this repository is cloned.
+Only use this if running the workflow not on McClintock or Franklin.

 This workflow uses unaligned called bam files of ONT data to produce aligned bam files, SNV calls, SV calls, CNV calls, VEP annotations, and QC statistics.
 All input bams should be checked for quality control prior to using this workflow.

-The master branch is set up to use conda environments assumed to be on the user's path.
-Switch to the `conda_explicit` branch to use the .yamls in the /env directory and then modify the `config.yaml` on that branch.
-You could also use the yamls to make conda environments on your system and then use the `config_mcclintock.yaml` on the master branch.
-You should only do this if running on a new server.
+*Special note: You must run `vep_install` within the active `vep-111.0` conda environment to complete installation.
+Make sure to install all of the plugins in `annotation.smk` or edit `run_vep_111` to exclude them.
+Update the config file with your cache and plugins directory location.*

+*Longphase: Longphase must be installed on your path or within the path of the `alignmentCalling` environment.
+There is currently no conda available for this tool.*

 ## Usage
 ```